|

 modified?
 For most libraries, change of some degree is a constant; this factor should influence all technical

-Together with the value of education and prior experience, technical work demands an ability to
+decisions.
+Technical solutions need to be maintained and monitored.
+Continuing Training and Development Together with the value of education and prior experience, technical work demands an ability to

 learn as one goes.
 No one will know everything from the start; the universe of knowledge is too broad, and